1925 Rose Bowl

 This was the first appearance for Notre Dame in any post season bowl game.
 It was the second appearance for Stanford in a bowl game, since their appearance in the First Tournament East West football game, later known as the 1902 Rose Bowl.
-This was the first appearance of the Notre Dame football team on the West Coast, and eventually led to the founding of the Notre Dame – USC rivalry.
+This was the first appearance of the Notre Dame football team on the West Coast, the start of the Notre Dame–Stanford rivalry, and eventually led to the founding of the Notre Dame – USC rivalry.
 This game marked the first time a wirephoto, known at the time as a "telepix", was transmitted of a bowl game.

 Teams

 Stanford University

 At the time, the Pacific Coast Conference (PCC) teams played a very limited conference schedule.
 Teams played from three to five conference opponents in an eight-game schedule.
 Stanford defeated Occidental and had a narrow 7–0 win against Olympic Club.
 They defeated Oregon, 28–13, in their opening PCC conference game.
 A 3–0 victory over Idaho in Portland, Oregon was their last close game.
 Then they beat Montana, 41–3, to run their PCC record to 3–0.
 Stanford and California met in one of the biggest of the Big Games in 1924.
 Both teams were undefeated with the PCC championship on the line.
 Stanford was 3–0, and Cal was 2–0–1.
 Thousands packed Tightwad Hill above a sold out California Memorial Stadium.
 The game ended in a 20–20 tie.